robertdburns/conways-game-of-life/README.md

 3. Changed ```calculator``` instantiations to be done with ```genvar``` syntax.
 4. Added macros for 2x ```dffram128x32```.
 5. Shrunk game size from 256x256 to 64x64.
-6. Increased Parallelization from 16x to 64x
+6. Increased Parallelization from 16x to 64x.

 The change from a 2-D array to memory writing and access was difficult, as this project is more oriented towards a 2-D array and instant array value access.
 The hardest part of updating this project was trying to write specific bits during the load phase and to be able to format a 128x32 memory as a 64x64 memory.
 If we needed to access 1 bit, instead of just getting it directly from an array access, it had to be a memory read operation, taking longer and being more difficult logically.

 ## FSM Diagram
 ![FSM Diagram](assets/CPE470FSM.JPG)

 The FSM starts in the INIT state, where it loads all 0s into the Memory block.
 After it has loaded all of the values, it transitions to the LOAD state, where it loads all alive cells that you write in with the testbench.
-After this, it goes into a loop of calculations, going from loading the needed values for calculation (MEM_ACCESS), then takes 1 clock cycle for combinational logic for checking which cells will be alive and which will be dead (CALC), then finally stores the updated row in the holdimg memory (hRAM) during the next cycle (MEM_STORE).
+After this, it goes into a loop of calculations, going from loading the needed values for calculation (MEM_ACCESS), then takes 1 clock cycle for combinational logic for checking which cells will be alive and which will be dead (CALC), then finally stores the updated row in the holding memory (hRAM) during the next cycle (MEM_STORE).
 This cycle is repeated for all 64 rows.
 Finally, it will go into the MEM_TRANSFER state, where it transfers the data in the hRAM (Holding RAM), back to the wRam (Writing RAM), which is what is checked each generation.
 Once this new generation has been written, the ```newgen``` signal goes high for a clock cycle, then goes low, and a new generation starts.

 ## Testing